iot-router/perenio.elegance/docs/Creating_LXC-package_for_IoT-Router.md

         > Then save config.

-    3. To specify required packages to copy them into the LXC-package.
+    3. To specify packages that have to be copied into the LXC-package.
 Prefixes for wildcards should be specified.
 The whole wildcard format is `<prefix>*`.
 Out of any section:
         ```makefile
         LXC_PREINSTALLED_PACKAGES:=perl_ perlbase-
         ```
-        This means to install all packages that fit wildcards `perl_*` and `perlbase-*`.
+        This means installing all packages that match wildcards `perl_*` and `perlbase-*`.
 6. (Optional)
-   Files and/or dirs to include.
+   Files and/or dirs to be included.
 For example:
     In the section `Package/$(PKG_NAME)/install`:
     ```makefile
     $(INSTALL_DIR) $(1)/root/test-perl/